 When sending plant samples to a laboratory for problem diagnosis, also send a note describing the problem and the conditions under which the plants were growing (the soil type and moisture situation, position on the landscape, cropping history, and fertilizers and chemicals applied for this crop).

-Tissue samples taken from both normal and abnormal areas in the field can assist in the diagnosis of possible B-nutritional problems.
+Tissue samples taken from both normal and abnormal areas in the field can assist in the diagnosis of possible boron nutritional problems.

-Tables listing deficient, sufficient, excessive and intermediate levels or ranges of B, which have been established by research, can be obtained and also are used to interpret plant analysis results.
-Examples are shown in Table 2.
+Tables listing deficient, sufficient, excessive and intermediate levels or ranges of boron, which have been established by research, can be obtained and also are used to interpret plant analysis results.
+Examples are shown in Table 2 above.

-Boron-sufficiency ranges of many agronomic and horticultural crops are listed in Borax Agronomy Note: Boron Deficiency Symptoms, of this series.
+Boron sufficiency ranges of many agronomic and horticultural crops are listed in Agronomy Note: Boron Deficiency Symptoms.

-Low B concentrations in plant tissues which were sampled prior to flowering and seed development can be corrected by prompt foliar spray applications of Solubor®.
+Low boron concentrations in plant tissues which were sampled prior to flowering and seed development can be corrected by prompt foliar spray applications of Solubor®.

 Download Agronomy Notes